- Directed By: Tony Bill

 - Written By: Phil Sears, Blake T. Evans, David S. Ward

 - Release Date: September 22, 2006

 - Domestic Distributor: Electric Entertainment (through MGM)

 - Cast: James Franco, Jean Reno, David Ellison

 Box Office Info:

 |Domestic Box Office: $13,090,630||Overseas Box Office: $4,744,235|

-Billionaire Larry Ellison put up 40% of the $60 million budget for Flyboys and the remainder was through ICM, which raised the funds through private equity.
-Lionsgate pre-sold the film to foreign distributors and a US deal was to be reached after production.
+The budget for Flyboys was $60 million and Larry Ellison paid for 40% of the production and the remainder was through ICM, which raised the funds through private equity.
+Lionsgate pre-sold the picture to foreign distributors and a US deal was to be reached after production.
 Sales kicked off at the 2005 Cannes Film Festival in May and additional markets were sold later in the year at the American Film Market, where 20 minutes of footage was shown to buyers.

 Reviews were mixed leaning negative and buzz was low.
 Flyboys was dead on arrival with $6,004,219 — placing #4 for the weekend led by Jackass: Number Two.
 The movie sank 60.8% to $2,351,841 in its second frame and declined 55.8% in its third session to $1,039,073 and quietly closed its run with $13,090,630.
 Devlin would see returned about $7.1 million after theaters take their percentage of the gross, leaving much of the P&A costs in the red, plus a fee to MGM.